nilesh2797/RSMC-for-RA/README.md

 into account the effect of both the hardware architectures and compiler optimizations.
 An important such model is the C11 model introduced in the 2011 revisions of the C and C++ standards.
 C11 model mostly operates on the Release-Acquire semantics (RA) and thus we developed a Relaxed Stateless Model Checking algorithm for the same.

 # File Description And Specification
+rsmc.cpp is the main file which implements the RSMC algorithm for RA model. to compile it simply execute g++ rsmc.cpp and then run ./a.out < in, where 'in' is the input file

-main.cpp contains the implementation of our idea that we have suggested
+main.cpp contains the implementation of our idea that we have suggested to maintain the coherence order and happens before order via vector clocks

 segtree.cpp is just a helper file which contains implementation of segment tree with vector as it nodes

 # Inpt/Output Format
-'in' file contans the sample input main.cpp expects
+'in' file contans the sample input rsmc.cpp expects

 The input format is as follows :

-// first line expects two integers num_p, num_var which represents number of programs and number of shared variables
+first line expects integer specifying number of program threads num_p

-3//num_p 1//num_var

-// next line contains num_p intergers, each specifying number of events in the program
+then next line expects array of integers (num_events[0...num_p)) which is number of events in each thread

-2 4 3

-// next follows events, events are defined as tuple of 3 integers, with first integer representing whether its a write event(1) or read event(0), second integer represent the program id i.e. to ehich program it belongs and the third integer represents on which variable it is acting.

-1(write event) 1(program id) 1(variable index)

-1 1 1

-1 2 1

-1 2 1

-// if its a read event you are prompted with the possible parameters for that read and you enter the choice of parameter

-0 1 1

-2 0

-0 1 1

-2 1

-1 0 1

-0 0 1

-1 0

-0 2 1

-2 1